JTGonzo/Multi-Threaded_Partitioned_FSI/INSTALL.md

    3. Type of coupling strategy
    4. Type of filtering strategy
    5. Type of extrapolator
+   6. Type of convergence condition
-   6. Maximum number of coupling iterations per time-step
+   7. Maximum number of coupling iterations per time-step
-   7. Relative and Absolute convergence threshold
+   8. Relative and Absolute convergence threshold
-   8. Relaxation weighting
+   9. Relaxation weighting
-   9. Number of time-steps to reuse (Anderson Acceleration)
+   10. Number of time-steps to reuse (Anderson Acceleration)
-   10. Linear dependence filtering threshold (mainly for Anderson Acceleration)
+   11. Linear dependence filtering threshold (mainly for Anderson Acceleration)

-given that the optimal setting of these parameters (from a performance, complexity, and cost standpoint) can be highly problem dependent when tackling particularly challenging FSI problems I plan to post a short video soon instructing the user on how best to do so.
+given that the optimal setting of these parameters (from a performance, complexity, and cost standpoint) can be highly problem dependent when tackling particularly challenging FSI problems (i.e. those with low mass ratios) I plan to post a short video soon instructing the user on how best to do so.
 Until then it is advised that the user keep the settings as is (apart from defining desired watchpoint IDs of course) especially so if the user is uninterested in the details of coupling and would just like to study the physics of an FSI problem itself.

 <ins>***Editting NS_data.m and CSM_data.m***</ins><br>
 These two files are the primary locations where you define all the domain specific parameters needed for your unqiue problem.
 Parameters that you are able to set include: